updated on 04 March 2021

 How to ‘convert’ a non-law degree

-If you are studying / have studied a non-law degree, you will need to undertake the Graduate Diploma in Law (GDL) which is the most common way to add law-degree-level knowledge, usually studied full time over one year.
+Under the current system, if you are studying / have studied a non-law degree, you will need to undertake the Graduate Diploma in Law (GDL), which is the most common way to add law-degree-level knowledge, usually studied full time over one year.
 Basically, this adds one extra year of study to your journey into law than for law degree students.

-After this, you’ll complete the Legal Practice Course (LPC), also usually one year of full-time study, along with all of the law graduates, before starting a training contract with a law firm.
+After this, you’ll complete the Legal Practice Course (LPC), which is the vocational stage of training to be a solicitor.
+It is also usually one year of full-time study, along with all of the law graduates, before starting a training contract with a law firm.

 The GDL and LPC can be costly and they don’t guarantee you a training contract in a law firm at the end.
 Many students choose to apply for training contracts while studying their undergraduate degree, in order to secure a training contract and sponsorship to study the GDL and LPC, so they don’t have to fund it themselves.

-But this is all set to change in 2021 with the introduction of the Solicitors Qualifying Exam, which you can learn more about here.
+But this is all set to change in 2021 with the introduction of the Solicitors Qualifying Exam (SQE).